23 Best Hiking Snacks for Your Next Day Hike

 Fruit leathers are a great way to bring the flavor of fresh fruit on the trail without the weight and clean up.

 You’d be surprised how easy it can be to make your own fruit leathers at home using a food dehydrator.
-Some of our favorite recipes include our Tie Dye Fruit Leathers and our Tropical Fruit Leathers.
+Some of our favorite recipes include our Strawberry Fruit Roll Ups, Pear Fruit Leathers, and these Tie Dye Fruit Leathers.

 Side view of teriyaki beef jerky stacked on a napkin.